Slips & Trip Accident

 - Residential, commercial and retail property

-Furthermore, if you have been injured due to the following, you may receive compensation:
+If you have been injured due to the following you may also be entitled to compensation:

 - Dog attacks